samonzeweb/godb/README.md

 godb is a simple Go query builder and struct mapper, not a full-featured ORM. godb does not manage relationships.

-Initially godb was a learning project.
-The purpose was to improve my Go skills by doing real and usable stuff.
-But it could be useful for somebody else.
+Initially, godb was a learning project.
+The goal was to improve my Go skills by doing some useful things.
+But more and more features have been added and godb has become a serious project that can be used by others.

-The documentation is as young as the code, but it exists !
-You have an example (see below) showing you the main features, and more details in GoDoc : https://godoc.org/github.com/samonzeweb/godb

-WARNING : it is still a young project and the public API could change.
+godb is a project that is still young and evolving.
+The API is almost stable, but it can still change slightly from one version to another.
+Each new version is associated with a tag, so it is possible to target a particular one if necessary.

 ## Features